eimpec/eimpec/README.md

 ### Hi there 👋

+I'm enthusiastic software engineer experienced in big data & server-side technologies.
+I enjoy working in a fun, collaborative environment and undertaking responsibility to deliver high-impact work.

 <!--
 **eimpec/eimpec** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.